-According to sapphire.net security should be a high priority for any business or organization that houses personal information of others.
+According to sapphire.net, data protection and security should be a high priority for any business or organization that houses personal information of others.
 A significant amount of sensitive information is kept on record in hospitals and other healthcare institutions.
 These files are locked away and only accessible to authorized people.

 However, with the continually increasing usage of the internet for things big and small, it’s essential that digital copies of these records are subject to the same level of security that a physical file would be.

 Cybersecurity is a moving target.
 There will be no point in which you can stop worrying about the security of your records.
 Services that provide netsuite support will be able to offer not only better systems through which to keep a digital record of this information, but better ways to keep this information private and secure, only accessible to those that require it.
 After all, there are people constantly looking for an in and creating new ways to gain access to files that they should not have.
 Because of this, cybersecurity must be a priority for you.

 1. You Have a Legal Obligation